1. Observance of Regulations & Behaviour

 (c) Competitors under the age of 18 years may only compete with the written consent of their parent or guardian given on the form(s) currently prescribed by the Board.
 A completed copy of the prescribed form(s), signed by the parent or guardian to confirm such consent, must be given to the event secretary or their representative either before or at the time of the competitor signing the signing on sheet in accordance with these Regulations.

-(d) A member of an affiliated club shall not compete in an event:
+(d) A member of an affiliated club shall not compete in an event (as defined in regulation 3):

-(i) promoted by a club not affiliated to the Council, or
+(i) promoted by a club not affiliated to the Company; or

 (e) A competitor must not enter or accept an invitation to compete in more than one competitive event (see Note 3) on the same day except when:

-(i) his entry or acceptance for one event has been withdrawn before the closing date for entries for that event, or
+(i) their entry or acceptance for one event has been withdrawn before the closing date for entries for that event; or

 (ii) it is possible and reasonable to start and finish in both events.